"What is attention deficit hyperactivity disorder (ADHD)?

 - if you have ever had a skin reaction when using any type of adhesive bandage or transdermal skin patch.

 Some stimulants have caused sudden death in children and adolescents with serious heart problems or congenital heart defects.
-To make sure you can safely use methylphenidate, tell your doctor if you have any of these other conditions:
+To make sure methylphenidate is safe for you, tell your doctor if you have:

 - a congenital heart defect;

 - high blood pressure, heart failure, heart rhythm disorder, or recent heart attack;

 - a personal or family history of mental illness, psychotic disorder, bipolar illness, depression, or suicide attempt;

 - epilepsy or other seizure disorder;